r-forge/exams/jekyll/assets/posts/2017-08-14-boxplots/boxplots.md

 Answerlist
 ----------
-* True.
-Both distributions have a similar location.
+* False.
+Distribution B has on average higher values than distribution A.
-* True.
-Both distributions have no observations which deviate more than 1.5 times the interquartile range from the box.
+* False.
+There are observations which deviate more than 1.5 times the interquartile range from the median.
 * True.
 The interquartile range in sample A is  clearly bigger than in B.
 * True.
 The skewness of both distributions is similar, both are about symmetric.
 * False.
 Distribution  A  is  about symmetric.